What is epithelial tissue? Full Information

 Gland based on secretion –

-Exocrine glands – Such a gland that transports its secretion or product to its target through its duct is called an exocrine gland.
+Exocrine glands—An exocrine gland transports its secretion or product to its target through its duct.

-Examples – Salivary gland, oil gland, sweat gland, lacrimal gland, milk gland, etc. These glands secrete enzymes as well as other chemicals.
+Examples include the salivary gland, oil gland, sweat gland, lacrimal gland, and milk gland.
+These glands secrete enzymes and other chemicals.

-Endocrine glands – Such glands which do not have a duct of their own and transport their secretion or product to their target through the blood, are called endocrine glands.
-For example – the pituitary gland, hypothalamus, thyroid gland, thymus gland, pineal gland, etc. These glands secrete hormones.
+Endocrine glands do not have a duct and transport their secretion or product to their target through the blood.
+Examples include the pituitary, hypothalamus, thyroid, thymus, and pineal glands.
+These glands secrete hormones.

 Examples – Pancreas, testis, ovary, etc.